Snow Emergency Declared 11/30/25

-The City of Saint Paul will send a voicemail message when a Snow Emergency has been declared to phone numbers publicly registered in Saint Paul.
+Last year, the City of Saint Paul started using Resident Connect to send recorded voicemail message when a Snow Emergency has been declared.
+These messages are automatically sent to phone numbers publicly registered in Saint Paul.
 This is NOT using the Integrated Public Alert & Warning System (IPAWS).

 Shovel your sidewalk, do not put carts on the street, and clear hydrants and storm drains